janaysinfosec/Lab-Azure-Active-Directory/README.md

-# 2025 Azure AD Lab – Two Domain Controllers Setup
+# Using Azure to Host Windows Active Directory – Two Domain Controllers Setup

 ## Goal
 Set up two domain controllers in Azure in a virtual network, with working AD, DNS, and replication.